freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 Part 1: Fix the database

-I made some mistakes when creating the database, there are a few I need fixed or changed.
+I made some mistakes when creating the database, there are a few things I need fixed or changed.
 See the user stories below for what to change.

 Part 2: Create your git repository